maptiler/maptiler-sdk-js/readme.md

 ```
 ![](images/screenshots/heatmap-schools.png)

-Some visualisations are created with a fixed geographic extent or zoom level in mind, whether it's a survey at the scale of a single neigbohood, or statitics at country scale.
-In this case, we want to tailor the color, radius, weight and intensity of the heatmap blobs exactely for this precise settings.
-In the following example, we disable the *zoom compensation* to make sure radii and intensity is never zoom-dependant:
+Some visualizations are created with a fixed geographic extent or zoom level in mind, whether it's a survey at the scale of a single neighborhood or statistics at a country scale.
+In this case, we want to tailor the color, radius, weight and intensity of the heatmap blobs exactly for these precise settings.
+In the following example, we disable the *zoom compensation* to make sure radio and intensity are never zoom-dependant:
 ```ts
 helpers.addHeatmap(map, {
   data: "public-schools.geojson",